bartificer/programming-by-stealth/docs/tidbit2.md

 ## Matching Podcast Episode

-TO DO
+*Coming Soon!*

+## Instalment Resources

+* The instalment ZIP file — [tidbit2.zip](https://github.com/bartificer/programming-by-stealth/raw/master/instalmentZips/tidbit2.zip).

 ## 8 Queens

 I want to start by taking you down memory lane, to the autumn of 1997, some time around Halloween.
-Back then I was a naive but excited first year science student in what's now Maynooth University, and I was taking Computer Science by default.
+Back then I was a naive but excited first year science student in what's now [Maynooth University](https://www.maynoothuniversity.ie/), and I was taking Computer Science by default.
 The norm in Ireland back then was to take general science degrees and specialise after graduation with a masters degree or a doctorate.
 Maynooth was no exception, and I was happy to have gotten a place in *MH201 – General Science*.

 I chose Maynooth because I wanted to be an Astronomer, and the Astronomer I most admired, [Prof. Susan McKenna-Lawlor](https://en.wikipedia.org/wiki/Susan_McKenna-Lawlor), was there.
 The way the general science degree worked is that first years had to take four subjects, maths, and any three from Experimental Physics, Mathematical Physics, Biology, Chemistry, or Computer Science.
 Clearly, to become an astronomer I needed all the physics I could get, so I was always going to do maths and the two physicses, but what about my fourth subject?
 At the time I found biology too boring and chemistry too intimidating, so I literally chose Computer Science because it seemed the least annoying fourth subject, and maybe we'd get to do something with games or something.